 Patricia Holdings can stamp most Victorian and NSW trust deeds

-All types of trust deeds (with the exception of Superannuation Trust Deeds) established in either NSW, NT or Victoria need to be duty stamped upon execution.
+All types of trusts (with the exception of Superannuation Trusts) established in either NSW, NT or Victoria need to be duty stamped upon execution.
 This can be done either directly by the relevant state revenue office (depending on the state) or by an agent.

 Patricia Holdings is a registered agent of Revenue NSW (OSR) and Victorian State Revenue Office (SRO), allowing us to duty stamp most of your Victorian and NSW trust deeds.
 Our service extends not only to documents created by us but any Family or Unit Trust Deeds you have that were executed in NSW or Victoria.